Donald Miller (author): Biography

 In 2009, Miller served on a Presidential Advisory Council on Fatherhood and Healthy Families.

 On November 30, 2013, Donald Miller married Elizabeth "Betsy" Miltenberger.
 They now live in Nashville, Tennessee.

-In 2015, he published a book called Scary Close, discussing his views and personal history of self-discovery and intimacy in relationships.
+In 2015, he published the book Scary Close, discussing his views and personal history of self-discovery and intimacy in relationships.

 In 2015 Miller helped The Federation for Children create the Failing Our Kids campaign that lobbied state governments for school voucher programs.
 In early 2016 Miller consulted with Fox River Partnerships, an economic think tank in Illinois, to develop a messaging campaign for a new economic and tax plan called a Circulation Economy.

-In 2017, he released his latest book, Building a StoryBrand, on marketing and messaging.
+In 2017, he published the book Building a StoryBrand, on marketing and messaging.
 He presents a marketing framework inspired by principles of storytelling called the StoryBrand 7 Part Framework.